-Dr. Peter Ackerman is the Founding Chair of ICNC, and one of the world’s leading authorities on nonviolent conflict.
-He holds a Ph.D. from The Fletcher School, Tufts University, where he presently is the Chairman of the Board, and he is co-author of two seminal books on nonviolent resistance, A Force More Powerful: A Century of Nonviolent Conflict (Palgrave/St. Martin’s Press, 2001) and Strategic Nonviolent Conflict: The Dynamics of People Power in the Twentieth Century (Praeger, 1994).
+Dr. Peter Ackerman was the Founding Chair of ICNC and one of the world’s leading authorities on nonviolent conflict.
+He is the author or co-author of several key publications on nonviolent resistance: The Checklist to End Tyranny: How Dissidents Will Win 21st Century Civil Resistance Campaigns (ICNC Press, 2021); Preventing Mass Atrocities: From a Responsibility to Protect (RtoP) to a Right to Assist (RtoA) (ICNC Press, 2019); A Force More Powerful: A Century of Nonviolent Conflict (Palgrave/St. Martin’s Press, 2001), and Strategic Nonviolent Conflict: The Dynamics of People Power in the Twentieth Century (Praeger, 1994).

-Dr. Ackerman has spoken often in public, on television and radio, including BBC, CNN, CBC (Canada), Fox News, and National Public Radio.
+Dr. Ackerman spoke often in public, on television and radio, including BBC, CNN, CBC (Canada), Fox News, and National Public Radio.
 He has published op-eds and articles, in such publications as the Christian Science Monitor, Harvard International Review, International Herald Tribune, Sojourners Magazine, and Le Monde.
-He has been cited in The Economist, The Nation, The New Republic, New York Times, Philadelphia Inquirer, Wall Street Journal, Washington Post, and U.S. News and World Report.
+He has been cited in The Economist, The Nation, The New Republic, New York Times, Philadelphia Inquirer, Wall Street Journal, Washington Post, and US News and World Report.

 In addition, Dr. Ackerman served as Chairman of the Board of Trustees of Freedom House; as co-chair of the International Advisory Committee of the United States Institute of Peace; on the Executive Committee of the Board of the Atlantic Council; on the Advisory Board for America Abroad Media; and was a member of the US Paralympic Advisory Committee to the US Olympic Committee.
 He also served on the boards of CARE and the Council of Foreign Relations.